⦁ Ogua 1700s (WV & OH)

 Investigator(s): Gray Barker

-Story: Before entering the Air Force, a man by the name of Jennings H. Frederick supposedly had a strange encounter with a green stalk-like creature in the woods of West Virginia.
-He was returning home from hunting woodchuck with a bow and arrow when he suddenly heard a high pitched sound like that of a sped-up recording.
+Story: Before entering the Air Force, a man by the name of Jennings H. Frederick supposedly had a strange encounter with a green stalk-like creature in the woods north of Fairmont, West Virginia.
+He was returning to his home in Grant Town after hunting woodchuck with a bow and arrow when he suddenly heard a high pitched sound like that of a sped-up recording.
 A voice reportedly said to him “You need not fear me.
 I wish to communicate.
 I come as a friend.
 We know of you all.
 I come in peace.
 I wish medical assistance.
 I need your help.”

 The thin green creature resembled a plant stalk but had human-like facial features, long ears, yellow slanted eyes and arms no wider than a quarter with 7-inch-long fingers which had needle-like ends and suction cups.

 The unknown entity then reportedly grabbed Jennings by the hand and put him into a trance-like paralysis state.
 The creature’s eyes turned from yellow to red to orange and began rotating hypnotically.
 The being then drew blood from Fredrick’s arm which took about a minute.
 The entity ran away up a hill and the witness heard a strange humming noise which he thought might be some sort of craft taking off.